 - Gauges with a needle showing an error due to excessive friction or wear on its movement (loose)

-- With damage sockets and threads.
+- With damaged sockets and threads.

 When the above signs are observed, there is a high chance that replacement is the only option.